DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 When the task1 experiments have been done,  task1 result files can be found in ./data dir.
 If you want to skip task1 experiments, please set `start_from_task1` 0.

-In task1, normal Gaussian process model and random search have been applied.
-Therefore, you can start task2 experiments based on Gaussian process or random search results in task1.
-If `task2_start_from` is `gp`, then task2 starts from Gaussian process results in task1; if `task2_start_from` is `rand`, then task2 starts from random search results in task1. e.g.
+In task1, EI and random search have been applied.
+Therefore, you can start task2 experiments based on EI or random search results in task1.
+If `task2_start_from` is `gp`, then task2 starts from EI ( based on Gaussian process) results in task1; if `task2_start_from` is `rand`, then task2 starts from random search results in task1. e.g.

 ```
 ./run_simulation.sh  1   1   rand
 ```

-the above command execute to run exponential simulation only from task1, and run task2 based on  task 1 random search results.
+the above command executes to run exponential simulation in task1, and run task2 based on task 1 random search results.

 #### analyze results